DxO PureRAW offers three types of photo processing:

 Filtering photos

-Once you have optimized your photos, you can view and check them in a larger version in two different ways:
+Once the photos are processed, you can check them in the Viewer in two ways:

 - Double-click on a thumbnail.